What is KVM Over IP?

 Remote access software programs are loaded onto the target computer or, in some cases both target and remote computers, and allow users to view and take remote KVM control and access servers from any location with internet access.

 Remote management software includes Virtual Network Computing (VNC), PCanywhere, and Remote Desktop Protocol (RDP).
 Older versions of PCanywhere could only be used on Windows-based computer systems.
-The current version (12.0), by Symantec, can be used with Windows, Linux, and Mac OS operating systems.
+More recent versions can be used with Windows, Linux, and Mac OS operating systems.
 Using a platform-independent software approach, VNC requires users to load software on both client and server computers.
 RDP is built into Windows products.

 The other drawback to remote access software is that the remote operating system must be up and running at the application level for the remote session to work properly.
 If the operating system crashes on the remote computer during remote connectivity at any time, users will be forced to take alternative ways to activate the remote computer.
 In most cases, this will result in the need to physically reboot the remote server from a cold start.

-KVM over IP is a general industry term used to describe a server management hardware-based approach that allows administrators to gain true keyboard and mouse control of servers remotely.
-KVM over IP applications generally fall into two broad categories: pure digital applications and front-end IP products
+KVM over IP is a general industry term used to describe a hardware-based approach that allows administrators to gain true keyboard and mouse control of servers remotely.
+KVM over IP applications generally fall into two broad categories: pure digital applications and front-end IP products.

-Front-End IP Products: KVM over IP can also be implemented using front-end IP products, which are positioned at the console of existing analog switches and permit remote users to gain secure access to an existing KVM switch.
+- Front-End IP Products: Remote access can also be implemented using front-end IP products (IP Gateways), which are positioned at the console of existing analog switches and permit remote users to gain secure access to an existing KVM switch.

 In both cases, an administrator uses a standard internet browser session to remotely access the KVM switch and attached servers.
 Administrators can gain access with most major Web browsers, including Internet Explorer, Mozilla Firefox, and Safari.
-In addition, KVM Over IP remote server management products can be seamlessly integrated with remote management software, such as Avocent's DSView, which allows administrators to manage datacenter appliances from any location worldwide.
+In addition, these hardware based remote server management products can be seamlessly integrated with remote management software, such as Avocent’s DSView, which allows administrators to manage data center appliances from any location, worldwide.